SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Likelihood

 In this analysis, we model foregrounds in a manner similar to~\citep{balkenhol23}.
 We include Galactic (Milky Way) and extragalactic contributions in the model.
 For the Galactic model we include dust emission in both temperature and polarization, but we neglect synchrotron emission as it is expected to be negligible compared to Galactic dust at the frequency bands used in this work~\citep{planck18-4}.
 Galactic dust emission affects the \TT{}, \TE{}, and \EE{} spectra.
 Our extragalactic foreground modeling includes synchrotron and quasi-thermal dust emission from background galaxies and the thermal and kinematic Sunyaev-Zel'dovich effects (tSZ and kSZ), all in temperature only.
 Using improved estimates of the polarized point source contribution from~\citep{chou25} results in a prediction of negligible contribution from this component.

 The computation of each of the foreground components follows many published works and we defer the details of it to \cref{app:foreground_functions}.
 We show the total foreground contribution to the band powers in \cref{fig:foregrounds}.
 We discuss here some specific choices made in the foreground modeling that are different than~\citep{balkenhol23}.
 The priors we place on foreground parameters, as well as the posterior constraints on those parameters in the context of the \lcdm{} model, are listed in \cref{tab:foreground-priors}.
+We stress that the foreground model described here is intended to be a flexible phenomenological model that captures the main features of the foreground contamination in our data.
+It is based on priors and templates validated within the baseline multipole range of this analysis.
+It is expected to be inaccurate outside of this range.
+Variations on this model have little impact on cosmological parameters, as explored in \cref{app:foreground_functions}.

 We adopt the same Galactic dust model as in~\citep{balkenhol23}, featuring a modified black-body spectral dependence and a power law spatial dependence.
 The \mainfield{} field was designed to be far from the Galactic plane and the contribution from Galactic dust is predicted to be small compared to the CMB anisotropy in both temperature and polarization.
 The priors on Galactic dust in \cref{tab:foreground-priors} were derived from power spectra of \planck{} maps on the \mainfield{} field, with a color correction to account for the SPT-3G bandpasses.